 Step 2 – Light the Subject

-Step 3 – Play around with the Settings
+Step 3 – Play Around With the Settings

-If the subject seems too bright, increase the shutter speed and reduce the aperture.
-If the subject seems too dark, increase the intensity of your light source.
+If the subject seems too bright, increase the shutter speed, and reduce the aperture.
+If it’s too dark, increase the intensity of your light source.

 Obtaining a Black Background with Lightroom and Photoshop

 In some cases, the light value falling on the subject may not be too different from the background.